Socheon-myeon

-Socheon-myeon (Hangeul: 소천면, Hanja: 小川面) is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
+Socheon-myeon is a myeon or a township in Bonghwa county of North Gyeongsang province in South Korea.
 The total area of Socheon-myeon is 264.17 square kilometers, and, as of 2006, the population was 2,519 people.
 Socheon-myeon is further divided into seven "ri", or small villages.

 Socheon-myeon is famous for the production of Chinese dates, daechu, and for the Hongje Temple.